Ron Hines DVM PhD

 Renal secondary hyperparathyroidism.
 This is the most common form of parathyroid gland disease or over-activity.

-Renal secondary hyperparathyroidism can also occur on calcium or vitamin D3 deficient diets and in cases of starvation and general malnutrition.
+Renal secondary hyperparathyroidism can also occur on calcium or vitamin D3-deficient diets.
+It can also occur in cases of starvation or malnutrition.

 Over active parathyroid glands (primary hyperparathyroidism) will also cause high PTH levels.
-The usual cause for over-active parathyroid glands are one or more benign tumors within them (adenomas).
-Blood calcium levels also increase in this problem.
+The usual cause for over-active parathyroid glands are one or more benign tumors within the gland(s) (adenomas).
+Blood calcium levels will also increase when this problem is present.

 A normal PTH level in a pet whose blood calcium levels are high (and therefore should not be producing much PTH) is also suggestive of hyperparathyroidism.